ffrank/ffrank.github.io/_posts/2016-07-01-edging-it-all-in.markdown

 Originally, upon discovering these apparent contradictions, I assumed that this "compiled" graph was actually allowed to contain cycles.
-The idea was that cycles were only forbidden for the explicit edges from `before` and `require` parameters, `autorequire` rules and so forth.
+The idea was that cycles were only forbidden wrt. the explicit edges from `before` and `require` parameters, `autorequire` rules and so forth.
-However, this thesis had little explanatory power.
+However, this theory had little explanatory power.
 How are these cyclic edges used by Puppet's algorithms?
 What is the nature of these graph vertices?
 After all, a Puppet class is not a resource.